Plutokekz/MVG-Api/endpoints.md

 # Usage of endpoints on mvg.de

+> Useful to see what parameters mvg.de uses when accessing the endpoints or to search for new endpoints.

 * **Aushang**: _Information about a station_ &rarr; _Infos_ &rarr; _Fahrpläne_ or _Haltestellen- und Umgebungspläne_
 * **Connections**: Directly on the homepage mvg.de
 * **Departures**: Directly on the homepage mvg.de